Snowblind019/AWS-Security-Specialty-The-Long-Road/Skill Development/Lambda/README.md

 ---

-**Note:** Security Automation functions are deployment-ready.
-Learning Labs contain hardcoded values and are for educational purposes.
+**Note:** Learning Labs contain hardcoded values and are for educational purposes.